In the Fall of 2016, developer

 November.
 The developer then created a

-website titled “Bring Wawa to Upper Gwynedd”
+misleading website titled “Bring Wawa to Upper

-and challenged the denial in court. |
+Gwynedd” and challenged the denial in court. |

 |